-Handwaved sessions are also readily available.
+Handwaved sessions are also available.
 Either contact me via PM, plurk, or this post.
 If your character has regular sessions with him, please check out Will's Insight Post and let me know what Will might be able to glean from your character.

 Spam, a few days after the Flood